Correa95/My-Learning_Notes/Machine-Learning-Notes/Capacity&Earlystop.md

 Once we detect that the validation loss is starting to rise again, we can reset the weights back to where the minimum occured.
 This ensures that the model won't continue to learn noise and overfit the data.

 Training with early stopping also means we're in less danger of stopping the training too early, before the network has finished learning signal.
 So besides preventing overfitting from training too long, early stopping can also prevent underfitting from not training long enough.
 Just set your training epochs to some large number (more than you'll need), and early stopping will take care of the rest.

+# Adding Early Stopping

+In Keras, we include early stopping in our training through a callback.
+A callback is just a function you want run every so often while the network trains.
+The early stopping callback will run after every epoch.
+(Keras has a variety of useful callbacks pre-defined, but you can define your own, too.)